-Stray incidents of stone pelting are now being witnessed at the sites of encounters between the security forces and terrorists where miscreants among residents of neighbouring villages emerge to make attempts for the escape of the hauled terrorists.
-Overall, the incidents of stone pelting have dramatically gone down with a combined effort.
+Stray incidents of stone-pelting are now being witnessed at the sites of encounters between the security forces and terrorists where miscreants among residents of neighboring villages emerge to make attempts for the escape of the hauled terrorists.
+Overall, the incidents of stone-pelting have dramatically gone down with a combined effort.

 What Do People Say in Kashmir

 The act of Stone Pelting in Kashmir is harsh but, the whole action scene still can be described as ‘non-violent protest’ when compared to an armed struggle.
-The after effect of these kinds of acts are being felt by the Kashmiri youths studying outside the state as they are often referred as stone pelters.
+The aftereffect of these kinds of acts are being felt by the Kashmiri youths studying outside the state as they are often referred to as stone pelters.

 Is There a Solution?